russellballestrini/russell.ballestrini.net/content/2019-02-05-hybrid-hot-water-heater-saves-69-percent-on-energy-consumption.rst

 Heating water.

-My traditional electric hot water heater had a monthly operating cost of $85.
+My traditional electric water heater had a monthly operating cost of $85.
 Worst yet, during some winter months, 100% of my solar production was soaked up by heating water!

 I demanded a better way!